 The food stamp application process may take a while to be completed.
 Thus, it is important to set aside some time and prepare yourself by gathering relevant documents.
-In general, you will need to provide a great deal of information about your household, including the number of members in your household, your income, monthly living expenses, assets and more.
+In general, you will need to provide information about your household that verifies you meet the program’s eligibility requirements, including the number of members in your household, your income, monthly living expenses, assets and more.
 To learn more about applying for the Supplemental Nutrition Assistance Program (SNAP) in Indiana, continue reading below.

 What do you need to apply for food stamps in Indiana?

 When low-income families apply for SNAP in Indiana, it is important for them to reference documents concerning their personal information on the application.
 This is because the application will require you to submit exact numbers (rather than estimates) of your income, assets and monthly expenses.

 In addition, you will need to produce these documents during the interview portion of the application process.
 The documents you will need for the food stamp application form include: